ChrisMantegna/Lab_Notebook/README.md

 ## January 2023

 ---
+### January 6

+I started my morning with a meeting with Miranda Bernard, BIMS grant writer.
+BIMS will be my community partner for my Innovation Grant Application. next I attended our labs science hour so I can get some advice on the innovation grant, as well as the Hall conservation grant application I'd like to submit.
+After that, we spend some time learning how to make daily posts & commits to our lab notebooks an easier practice.
+I am now voice dictating my post for the day.
+Thanks to Steven's beta test of some new tech. 🎉 Exciting!

+---
 ### January 5

 The first meeting of my STEM Teaching Pedegogy course was today and I am excited to develop a teaching statement/ evidence-based philosophy.
 Other work today focused on fleshing out some grant proposal ideas to bring to the table for my conversations with BIMS and then during Science Hour tomorrow.
 I believe I have three opportunities to write for interesting grants that could further work in the Yellow Island project and build on work with the WDFW Mussel project.